bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-3.md

 >
 > “It has never been spread out, yet,” said Mein Herr: “the farmers objected: they said it would cover the whole country, and shut out the sunlight!”

 You might be thinking, “That’s absurd!” (*Sylvie and Bruno Concluded* is indeed billed as a comedy.)
-But the absurd comedy of Mein Herr’s one-mile-to-one-mile map exposes one assumption we have of maps: that they are smaller than the space they are representing.
+But the absurd comedy of Mein Herr’s one-mile-to-one-mile map exposes one of many assumptions we have about maps: that they are smaller than the space they are representing.
 We know already, then, that a map is an abstraction of the world.
 It is a simplification, a representation, a “[scaled model of reality.](https://projecteuclid.org/euclid.ss/1124891287)” Maps are not supposed to be reality itself—which is why Mein Herr’s map is so preposterous.

 Making a map is a long process of abstraction, translation, and communication.
-We know already that part of the abstraction begins much earlier than visualizing space: it begins in the collection and creation of data.
+That abstraction begins in the collection of data.

 </hideable>